cybermax-008/cybermax-008/README.md

 ## 🚀 Currently exploring:
 - Backend development with Flask
 - PostgreSQL
-- Playing around LLM APIs to do fun projects!

-## 💻 Tech stack in progress:
-- PG, Flask, Claude API, Llamaindex
+- Building LLM based projects on general use-cases.
+- Predominantly leveraging Gemini capabilities ( Long context, context caching, etc)

 ## 🌱 Always learning, always growing
 I approach technology as a playground requiring constant adaptation and learning - to get equipped with tools/skills to build sustainable and painkiller solutions to the real-world problems.